Annarth: Plot

 A gangster named Jai "Jimmy" is terrorising people in a bar until a young man comes out and fights him.
 The two continue to fight until they hug each other.
 The young man is revealed to be Jimmy's childhood friend, Sameer Deshmukh, who has returned to the city after completing his education from the Navy.
 At that time, they run into two police officers, whom Sameer shoots down before escaping.

 Jimmy shows his allegiance to his elder brother, Raghav, who leads one of the dangerous crime gangs in Mumbai and is more powerful than Jimmy.
 Sameer and Jimmy go to their old town, where they meet Jimmy's younger sister, Preeti.
 Jimmy introduces Sameer and friend Bandya to Raghav, who accepts them into his gang.
-Sameer and Bandya are against Raghav's work leading to tensions between them and Jimmy.
+Sameer and Bandya are against Raghav's work, leading to tensions between them and Jimmy.

 Sameer and Preeti fall in love and want to marry each other.
 Suddenly, Bandya is killed at Raghav's orders.
 Jimmy is heartbroken by Bandya's murder and is convinced that the boss of a rival mob gang named Afzal is responsible for it.
 Raghav reveals to Preeti that two police officers are thought to have been killed by Sameer.
 Having thought Sameer to be a nice man, Preeti is angry at him.
-Sameer then tells her that the police officers' deaths were actually staged; they're still alive, because Sameer himself is an undercover police officer intending to infiltrate Raghav's gang and put an end to his illegal set up.
+Sameer then tells her that the police officers' deaths were actually staged; they're still alive because Sameer himself is an undercover police officer intending to infiltrate Raghav's gang and put an end to his illegal setup.
 Preeti, despite believing that, remains angry with him.
 Every day, Sameer follows Preeti until she warns him that she will tell Raghav about his identity if he continues doing it.
 Sameer confides in Iqbal Danger about Preeti not talking to him.
 Iqbal invites Preeti to his show, where he sings a song, causing Preeti and Sameer to reconcile.

 Jimmy goes to a bar where some people start making fun of Bandya.
 Jimmy kills their boss, Usman Bhai, who is the brother-in-law of Afzal, a powerful don like Raghav.
-Dayal Bhai, who is the most powerful don above Afzal and Raghav, have them forget their rivalry and become friends.
+Dayal Bhai, who is the most powerful don above Afzal and Raghav, has them forget their rivalry and become friends.
 Jimmy tries to shoot Dayal and Afzal, but Raghav stops him from doing so.
-Later that night, Raghav calls Jimmy by his real name Jai, which makes Jimmy happy.
+Later that night, Raghav calls Jimmy by his real name, Jai, which makes Jimmy happy.
 Sameer tries to tell Jimmy that Raghav killed Bandya, but Jimmy does not believe it.